 More information at www.unidep.org.

-EARN, Europe-Africa Policy Research Network, is a network of African and European Policy Research Institutes, aiming to contribute to the EU-Africa Policy Dialogue.
+NAI is member of EARN, Europe-Africa Policy Research Network, a network of African and European Policy Research Institutes, aiming to contribute to the EU-Africa Policy Dialogue.
 EARN intends to bring added value on pooling and fostering policy research capacities, dialogue, information and partnership between European and African non-governmental research institutions on issues relating to EU-Africa relations.
-The EARN network was officially launched in December 2007 (at the Lisbon Summit).
-Its formal (interim) structure was decided upon in April 2008.
-NAI is one of the members of the EARN network.
 More information on EARN at http://europafrica.net/earn/.